-Old-age pension: The pension is equal to 20% of the insured's average monthly earnings in the last 3 or 5 years (whichever amount is greater) plus 1.33% of average monthly earnings for each 12-month period of coverage exceeding 180 months, up to 80%.
+Old-age pension: The pension is 20% of the insured's average monthly earnings in the last three or five years (whichever is greater) plus 1.33% of average monthly earnings for each 12-month period of coverage exceeding 180 months, up to 80%.

-The maximum monthly earnings for benefit calculation purposes are 70,000 ouguiyas.
+The maximum monthly earnings used to calculate benefits are 70,000 ouguiyas.

-The minimum pension is equal to 60% of the highest regional minimum wage.
+The minimum pension is 60% of the highest regional minimum wage.

-The highest regional minimum wage is 9,559 ouguiyas.
+The highest regional minimum wage is 21,000 ouguiyas.